Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 This will not break any code that chooses not to enable the nullable reference types feature; such code will simply receive no benefit.
 For projects that do enable it, however, it provides an extremely useful extra layer of compile-time safety.

 # Core Features Moved to TheSadRogue.Primitives
-Another significant change is that a number of features that were in GoRogue 2 have been moved to a new library called [TheSadRogue.Primitives](https://github.com/thesadrogue/TheSadRogue.Primitives).
+Another significant change is that a number of features which were in GoRogue 2 have been moved to a new library called [TheSadRogue.Primitives](https://github.com/thesadrogue/TheSadRogue.Primitives).
 These types include:
 - `Coord` (now called `Point`)
 - `Direction`
 - `AdjacencyRule`, `Distance`, and `Radius`